genner-lab/catfish-pharyngeal-jaws/README.md

 File: Snails3.txt - Data from feeding trials.

+File: phylogenyLoricariidae2.nex - Phylogeny used for analyses

-File: jawtypeglm.csv - Classifiers for the Generalised Linear Model (GLM).
+File: IDpharyphy no outgroup.csv - Classifiers for the Phylogenetic ANOVA (PGLS), diet analyses, Canological Varient Analysis visualisation (CVA).

-File: jawtype.csv - Classifiers for the Linear Discriminate Model (LDA) and Principal Component Analyses (PCA).
+File: IDdietfinalcat.csv - Classifiers for dietary analysis using PGLS.

-File: IDpharyphy.csv - Classifiers for dietary analysis using ANOVA.
+File: IDdietfmds.csv - Classifiers corrected using MDS for dietary analysis using PGLS.

+File: IDDetritus.csv - Volumes of all dietary items consumed in the scientific literature of those we defined as a detritivore from the MDS.

+File: IDalgae.csv - Volumes of all dietary items consumed in the scientific literature of those we defined as a algivore from the MDS.

+File: IDcarnivore.csv - Volumes of all dietary items consumed in the scientific literature of those we defined as a carnivore from the MDS.

 File: diet identification with citations.xlsx - Dietary classifiers including citations from the wider scientific literature.